openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

         block is imported.

     --remove-solved
         Move solved blocks from the work package queue instead of cloning them.
 This gives a slightly faster import speed, but means that extra solutions submitted for the same work package will go unused.

     --tx-queue-no-unfamiliar-locals
         Local transactions sent through JSON-RPC (HTTP,
         WebSockets, etc) will be treated as 'external' if the sending account is unknown.

+    --tx-queue-no-early-reject
+        Disables transaction queue optimization to early reject transactions below minimal effective gas price.
+This allows local transactions to always enter the pool, despite it being full, but requires additional ecrecover on every transaction.

     --refuse-service-transactions
         Always refuse service transactions.